 Term expires April 2021

-Janet was elected to the Board in 2009 and is serving her fourth term, along with her eighth year as Board President.
+Janet was elected to the Board in 2009 and is serving her fourth term, along with her ninth year as Board President.
 She has served on various committees and sub-committees including Community and Governmental Relations, Personnel and Policy, Buildings and Grounds, Pupil Services, Southeastern Wisconsin School Alliance, and Coherence Planning.
-Janet is currently elected to a 3-year term as a CESA #1 Board of Control member, serving as Treasurer, and is a former City of Franklin alderman.
+Janet is currently elected to her second 3-year term as a CESA #1 Board of Control member, also serving as Vice President, and is a former City of Franklin alderman.
 She is a fourth level WASB Leadership Award recipient, and is Youth Mental Health First Aid certified.

 "It's an honor to serve on the Franklin Board of Education, and I'm especially proud to be a citizen of Franklin Public School District, where my children received an excellent public education.
 In serving you, I will use sound judgment regarding budgetary issues, including planning for uncertainties in funding for the future, while ensuring high student academic achievement remains a priority.
 I will strive to keep the best interests of our students, district and community in mind."

 Linda has been a Board member since 2008.
 She is currently serving as the Board Treasurer and has also served as the Board Clerk.
 She has served in a liaison role for Curriculum, Buildings and Grounds, Finance, Personnel and Policy, and Community and Governmental Relations.
 Her work has resulted in changes in both the Board and Superintendent annual evaluations as a way to continuously improve.
 Her work has also included in participation in committee work to review and recommend the 2012-2015 District Information and Technology Plan.